Seahawks rookie receiver Jaxon Smith-Njigba returns to practice after wrist surgery

 Smith-Njigba potentially being back Week One helps ease some of the concerns about the receiver spot Seattle might have felt in the moment when his injury was revealed.

 The team plans to play him as the primary slot receiver with DK Metcalf and Tyler Lockett on the outside.
-Rookie undrafted free agent Jake Bobo, who made the roster, for now appears to be the fourth receiver on the roster.
-Dareke Young and Cody Thompson also made the 53, but each also sat out the preseason finale due to injury (Young a hip/adductor issue and Thompson a shoulder) and each also sat out practice Tuesday.
+Rookie undrafted free agent Jake Bobo, who made the roster, for now appears to be the fourth receiver.
+Dareke Young and Cody Thompson also made the 53, but each sat out the preseason finale due to injury (Young a hip/adductor issue and Thompson a shoulder) and each also sat out practice Tuesday.
 The team could make a move Wednesday to put either or both on IR and recall them after four weeks.
 That could have Seattle re-signing someone such as Easop Winston Jr., who was waived Tuesday.

-The Seahawks could also scour the waiver wires to add someone on the back end of the rotation.
+The Seahawks also could scour the waiver wires to add someone on the back end of the rotation.

 But what Tuesday seemed to show is that barring a setback, Smith-Njigba shouldn’t be out too long.